 The term artificial intelligence was coined in 1956, and it has been used in classic movies like Terminator and The Matrix telling catastrophic stories.2 AI has also been tested against humans in recent years, such as IBM’s Deep Blue playing chess against Garry Kasparov in 1997, and it has only been within the past few years that businesses have started investigating AI.
 There are two main reasons that have enabled AI to achieve much more advanced use cases.

 AI researchers discovered that graphics cards that are good enough to analyze high volumes of imageThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
 Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.